A Christian and Pro-choice

 a.
 A key difference between burglary and abortion is that the aborted human being (fetus) has no choice whatsoever in the matter.
 A burglar, if he is not killed, can be tried for breaking the law.
 He had the choice to break in or not.
 He chose to break in (thus broke the law) and got killed for it.
 He is not innocent in the matter and paid for it.

 b.
-In case of war killings, there are also certain rules within which human killing is permitted.
+In case of war killings, there are also certain rules within which human killing is permitted - the Geneva convention protocols.
 If innocent people are killed even during a war, the offender will have to face a tribunal or give answers to explain how such a dastardly event happened.
-So even in a war where human killing is permitted to an extent, there are specific laws that prevent the killing of those that are innocent.
+For example, in 1968, American troops killed 300 Vietnamese civilians, known as My Lai.
+Even though they were in a war, was the killing of innocent civilians a crime?
+Absolutely!
+In 2022, Vladimir Putin ordered a missile strike on a mall in Ukraine deliberately attacking innocent civilians.
+Even in war where human killing is permitted to an extent, there are specific laws that prevent the killing of those that are innocent.

 The innocence of the victim, therefore, is a key factor in this scenario.
 Of all the people that can claim innocence, no one can claim more innocence than a child, let alone an unsuspecting fetus.
 If abortions were performed even under war rules, they would be tried for war crimes because the action was done against innocent victims.

 A second argument that pro-choice enthusiasts make is that a woman has the right to do whatever she wants with her body.